 Here's what they had to say, though please note: Some of these quotes are from about a year ago, in case why you're wondering why certain games (like The Legend of Zelda: Breath of the Wild) are coming up now as recent plays.

-(Check back soon for Part 2: The top 3 favorite video games for these famous board game designers.)
+Part two: The top 3 favorite video games for these famous board game designers

 Known for: Kingdomino, Five Tribes, Shadows Over Camelot

 1. "It's hard for me to say which video games have influenced me on my game designs, but one I really loved recently was the new Zelda [Breath of the Wild] on the Nintendo Switch.
 It probably influenced me, for sure."

 2. "Another game I really liked...what was it called?
 It was released by Naughty Dog."